Don’t miss these local delicacies!

-Antony Bourdain called sisig a “divine mosaic of pig parts.”
-He also said that lechon was the best whole roasted pig dish he ever had.
+Sisig has been described by the late chef Anthony Bourdain as a “divine mosaic of pig parts,” while he considered lechon to be the best whole roasted pig dish he ever had.

-When you travel to Palawan make sure to try one these delicacies:
+When visiting Palawan, make sure to indulge in these must-try delicacies:

 Chao Long Noodles

-Palawan seafood is a wonderful product.
-There is a large variety of fresh and tasty seafood which is easily accessible and affordable.
-Badjao Seafood and KaLui are the best seafood restaurants in Puerto Princesa.
-They offer a wide variety of dishes which depends on the fresh catch of the day.
-The menu includes Tuna, Shrimps, Blue Marlin, Crab, Lobster, Seabass and squids.
+Palawan's seafood is a treasure trove of fresh and delicious catches that are both accessible and affordable.
+Indulge in the best of the best at Badjao Seafood and KaLui, two top seafood restaurants in Puerto Princesa.
+Their menus feature a variety of dishes depending on the day's catch, including Tuna, Shrimps, Blue Marlin, Crab, Lobster, Seabass, and Squid.